suzhengquan/material_origin_en/README.md

    Giant magnetic levitation and space pulses require understanding and manufacturing the mass field.

-   Chemistry substance's truth is physics.So all problems with substance should be explained using physics, rather than using Sudoku (mathematical games).
+   Chemistry substance's truth is physics.So all problems with substance should be explained using physics, rather than using Sudoku (mathematical games).Remarkable achievements does not need fuzzy.

     #### Lithium atom (as shown in the figure)
-    The mass is entwined with electrons within the nucleus (as shown in the diagram, actually mass connected into one piece, forming an insurmountable outer shell of substance), and due to the mass field effect, the fierce convex part is excited squeezed, the mass field overflows to form extranuclear mass (red region, concept of protonuclear extranuclear electrons)
+    The mass is entwined with electrons within the nucleus (as shown in the diagram, actually mass connected into one piece, forming an insurmountable outer shell of substance), and due to the mass field effect, the fierce convex part is excited squeezed, the mass field overflows to form extranuclear mass (red region, original extranuclear electrons concept)

 ![Image text](https://github.com/suzhengquan/material_origin_cn/blob/main/Lithium.png?raw=true)